Reading and Representing Time

 Reading and Representation of Time

+The small hand marks hours and the long hand marks minutes.
+The hands point to a number and the combination of the hour and minute hand facing numbers give us the time.
+The sections between numbers are divided into 5-minute segments.
+The minutes start with 0 at 12, and for every number thereafter, the minute hand represents 5 minutes.
 Let’s start with a basic example.
-Look at the hour hand in the picture below.
-It points at 9, so the hour is 9 and looking at the minute hand which points at 12 gives us the time 09:00 or 9 o’clock.
+Look at the hour hand in the above picture.
+It points at 8, so the hour is 8, and looking at the minute hand which points at 12 gives us the time 08:00 or 8 o’clock.

 |1 Day||24 Hours|

 |1 Hour||60 Minutes|

 The time of the day written in the 12-hour clock runs from 1 am to 12 noon and then 1 pm to 12 midnight.
 From 12 o’clock at midnight to 11:59 in the morning, the time is referred to as a.m.
 From 12 noon to 11:59 in the night, the time is referred to as p.m., AM stands for Ante Meridiem (before noon), and PM stands for Post Meridiem (afternoon).
 Ante-meridiem means before the Sun has crossed the meridian line and post-meridiem means after the Sun has crossed the meridian line.

 Example: In the 12-hour format, we need to take the help of AM and PM to describe the time properly.
 So, if it is 20 minutes past 9’oclock in the morning, it is 9:20 AM.
 But at the same time in the evening, it would be described as 9:20 PM.
 The major disadvantage of the 12-hour format is the higher chances of miscommunication.
 It may so happen that one confuses AM with PM.
 That's why we have the 24-hour format.
 The 24-hour clock format is commonly used for time representation in the military, railway stations, airports, etc.